ui/django-post_office/README.md

 ```

 Version 3.8 introduces a companion setting called `BATCH_DELIVERY_TIMEOUT`.
 This setting
-specifies the maximum time allowed for each batch to be delivered.
+specifies the maximum time allowed for each batch to be delivered, this is useful to guard against
+cases where delivery process never terminates.
 Defaults to 180.

 If you send a large number of emails in a single batch on a slow connection, consider increasing this number.